OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 [sign up for an npm account](https://www.npmjs.com/signup).

-The npm package should include all the source and compiled contracts and the ZeppelinOS configuration files, so add the following top-level field to the `package.json` file:
+The npm package should include all the source and compiled contracts and the OpenZeppelin SDK configuration files, so add the following top-level field to the `package.json` file:

 ```json